MyNameIsTakenOMG/aws-sysops-associate/README.md

   - client-side encryption: use client libraries, such as `Amazon S3 Client-Side Encryption Library`. clients must encrypt/decrypt by themselves
 - s3 encryption in transit(SSL/TLS)
   - for SSE-C, https is mandatory
-- s3  force encryption in transit by using bucket policy( condition: aws:SecureTransport)
+- s3  force encryption in transit by using bucket policy( `condition: aws:SecureTransport`)
 - s3 default encryption vs bucket policy
-  - NOTE: Bucket Policies are evaluated before “Default Encr yption”
+  - NOTE: Bucket Policies are evaluated before “Default Encryption”
 - s3 cors: If a client makes a cross-origin request on our S3 bucket, we need to enable the correct CORS headers.
 You can allow for a specific origin or for * (all origins)
 - s3 MFA delete: To use MFA Delete, Versioning must be enabled on the bucket.
 Only the bucket owner (root account) can enable/disable MFA Delete
+  - required:
+    - permanently delete an object version
+    - suspend versioning on the bucket
+  - not required:
+    - enable versioning
+    - list deleted versions
+  - to use MFA delete, versioning must be enabled
+  - only the bucket owner(root account) can enable/disable MFA delete
 - s3 access logs: Any request made to S3, from any account, authorized or denied, will be logged into another S3 bucket.
 The target logging bucket must be in the same AWS region
   - warning: Do not set your logging bucket to be the monitored bucket, or it will grow exponentially because of a logging loop
 - s3 pre-signed url: Generate pre-signed URLs using the S3 Console, AWS CLI or SDK
+  - user given a pre-signed url inherit the permissions of the user who created the pre-signed url
+  - use cases:
+    - allow only logged-in users to download a premium video
+    - allow an ever-changing list of users to download files
+    - allow temporarily a user to upload a file
 - s3 glacier vault lock: adopt a write once read many model with a vault lock policy
+  - lock the policy for future edits, helpful for compliance and data retention
 - s3 object lock(versioning is required)
   - retention mode - compliance
-  - retention mode - governance
+  - retention mode - governance (some users have special permissions to change the retention or delete the object)
   - retention period - can be extended
   - legal hold: protect objects independently from retention period
+    - independent from retention period
+    - can be freely placed and removed using iam permission: `s3:PutObjectLegalHold`
 - s3 access point: simplify security management for S3 Buckets
   - each access point has its own dns name
   - access point policy like bucket policy (permissions + path)
   - vpc origin: vpc endpoint(gateway endpoint or interface endpoint) to allow access to the target bucket and its access point
+    - vpc endpoint: endpoint policy (must allow access to the bucket as well as the access point)
+    - access point(vpc origin): access policy
+    - s3 bucket: bucket policy
 - s3 multi-region access points: bi-directional s3 bucket replication rules, dynamic routing, failover controls
+  - create a global endpoint that span s3 bucket in multiple aws regions
+  - dynamically route requests to the nearest s3 bucket
+  - bi-directional s3 bucket replication rules are created to data in sync across regions
+  - failover control
 - vpc endpoint gateway for s3
   - for private subnet, use vpc endpoint gateway
   - for public subnet, use internet gateway

 ## Advanced storage solutions

 - aws snow family: Highly-secure, portable devices to collect and process data at the edge, and migrate data into and out of AWS
+  - offline devices to perform data migrations
 - snow family usage process:
   - request snowball device
   - install snowball client on the server